brainhack-school2023/JDaoust_project/README.md

 ### Tools I learned during this project
 1) dcm2niix: I learned how to convert dicom data to nifti and what I must check to validate that the convertion went well
 2) BIDS-validator: I learned how to standardize a dataset to a BIDS dataset format
-3) fmriprep: I learned how to execute fmriprep and what was the output of the pipeline
+3) fmriprep: I learned how to execute fmriprep and what is the output after the execution
 4) Nilearn: I learned how to use nilearn on jupiter notebook to visualize data and examine the contrast of high vs low calorie food cues in a one participant's run.
 5) Alliance Canada: I learned how to manage time, cpus, and memory to run a bash file
 6) Github: Before this school, I had trouble using it.
-But now, I'm very glad to know how to use it and how it could help.
+But now, I'm very glad to know how to use it and how it could help me to produce reproductible research.

 ### Deliverables
 The results of my project was mostly: